 Ernst MM, Barhight L, Bierenbaum ML, Piazza-Waggoner C, Carter BD.
 Case studies in Clinical Practice in Pediatric Psychology: The "why" and "how to".
 Clinical Practice in Pediatric Psychology.
-In press.
-2014:1;108-120.
+2013 1(2);108-120.

 Piazza-Waggoner C, Roddenberry A, Yeomans-Maldonado G, Noll J, Ernst MM.
 Inpatient pediatric psychology consultation-liaison program development: 5 year practice patterns and implications for trends in health care.
 Clinical Practice in Pediatric Psychology.
 2013 1(1):28-41.

 Piazza-Waggoner C, Modi AC, Ingerski L, Wu YP, Zeller M. Distress at the dinner table?
 Observed mealtime interactions among treatment-seeking families of obese children.
 Child Obes.
 2011 Oct 18;7(5):385-391.